 Before leaving Rome you simply must try one of the hundreds of inventive flavours of gelato.
 You’ll find gelato shops all over the city, so the chances are there will be one nearby at the moment you start to crave something cold and sweet.

-If you’re feeling energetic and refreshed from your gelato, and the sun isn’t too hot, make your way to Palatine Hill and the Roman Forum and spend the afternoon walking through the ruins of history.
-This is what Rome is all about, and the place to come if you really want to imagine what life was like back in the day.
+If you’re feeling energetic and refreshed from your gelato, and the sun isn’t too hot, make your way to Palatine Hill and the Roman Forum and spend the afternoon walking through the ruins.
+This is what Rome is all about, and the spot to come if you really want to imagine what life was like back in the day.
+It’s the place that makes Rome one of the most historically significant capital cities in Europe.
 Stone columns, still proud despite the years of wear, and long grassy avenues mark out the streets and city of old as you walk by in the footsteps of caesars and senators.
 Palatine Hill is the oldest part of the city, and one of the famous seven hills.
 The Forum was home to government buildings and places of importance, and in our view is one of the most impressive sights.

-Visiting Palatine Hill and the Roman Forum can take a few hours, so if you don’t have that much time (or energy) we suggested you go instead to the Capitoline Museum.
+Visiting Palatine Hill and the Roman Forum can take a few hours which is easier to fit into a 3-day Rome itinerary than just 24 hours.
+So if you don’t have that much time (or energy) we suggested you go instead to the Capitoline Museum.
 It’s a treasure trove of Roman artefacts and artworks, feels very cool and calm away from the crowds, but perhaps the best thing about the Capitoline Museum?
 The incredible view out across the most impressive part of the Forum!